Custom Tabs & External Links

 Open in App

-WebLibre also exposes Open in App as an explicit action in places such as:
+WebLibre also exposes Open in App as a top-level item in the browser menu, and as an action in places such as:

 This is useful when your default preference is to stay in WebLibre, but a specific link makes more sense in its native app.